mtorabirad/PricePrediction/project_predicting_AirBnB_prices.md

 !["NumFeaturesRF"](Figures/NumEstimatorsRF.png)<br/>

-#### Feature Importance

 ### Optimized Gradient Boosting

 The two gradient boosting methods used in this project are Xtreme Gradient Boosting (XGBoost) and Light Gradient Boosting (LGBoost).
 Boosting refers to the idea of combining sequentially multiple weak learners (a learner that has a performance slightly better than random chance) into a strong one, where each weak learner is trying to correct its predecessor.
 Gradient boosting methods are those that recast boosting into a numerical optimization problem and use methods such as gradient descent (hence the name gradient boosting) to minimize a loss function.
 Each predictor tries to minimize the residual error made by its previous predictor.
 The final prediction is simply the sum of the predictions of all the individual learners.
 XGBoost and lightGBM are examples of the gradient boosting methods for decision trees.
 They both grow the tree leaf-wise rather than level-wise, and their difference is in the specifics of optimization.

-For the current dataset, LGBoost and XGBoost gave R-squared test scores that were similar to RF.
-However, their computational times were about 10 and 2 times lower than the RF.
+For the current dataset, LGBoost and XGBoost gave R-squared test scores that were similar to RF, but they were, respectively, 10 and 2 times faster to train than the RF.

+Finally, a Feature Importance analysis similar to the one performed for LR and RT can be performed for RF and Gradient Boosting methods using scikit-learn's SelectFromModel class, which selects features based on importance weights.
+The result of such analysis can be used for feature selection.
+Performing this task is left as a future work.

 ## Conclusions

 To help a hedge fund that is considering purchasing and then renting a collection of housing units in the city of Toronto evaluate the value of the properties as accurately as possible, I built different models that predict the price of overnight AirBnB stays.
 These include: Linear Regression, Decision Tree, Random Forest, XGBoost, and LGBoost.
-It was found that without using features that require sentiment analysis, the highest achievable R-squared test score is about 0.53 and is obtained using either of the RF, XGBoost, or LGBoost ensemble methods, with the latter method being the fastest one to train.
-It was also found that the most important feature is the room_type (shared/private room or entire home/apt).
-The second most important feature is the distance to the city center for customers interested in shared/private rooms and the number of bathrooms for the ones interested in an entire home/apt.
-Although sixteen features were available in the dataset, including features other than 'room_type,' 'distance,' 'bathrooms,' 'accommodates,' and 'cleaning_fee' did not improve the scores.
+It was found that without using features that require sentiment analysis, the highest achievable R-squared test score is about 0.53 and is obtained using either of the RF, XGBoost, or LGBoost ensemble methods, with the latter two methods being about 2 and 10 times faster to train than RF.

+Analysis of the data offers a hedge fund additional insight that can be used in deciding what kind of investment should be made to take full advantage of AirBnB.
+For example, it shows that, on average, rental price for an entire apartment is about 17 percent higher than of a hotel room, which is itself, again on average, about two times higher than the price of a private/shared room.
+Furthermore, for the decision tree model, the analysis of feature importance reveals that for customers who are interested in a shared/private room, the most important factor is how far the room is located from the city center.
+For customers who are interested in an entire apartment, the most important point is the number of bathrooms.

 It can be expected to further improve the highest R-squared test score achieved here by including features in the original dataset that require sentiment analysis.
 However, that improvement will still be limited mainly because of the nature of Airbnb pricing.
 The prices on Airbnb are host listings and do not necessarily indicate that they are accepted by the buyers.
 In other words, they are not wetted prices; therefore, they can be artificially high.
 Such artifacts in the dataset will make it practically impossible to achieve highly accurate price predictions regardless of the methods used.
 Nonetheless, the models trained here can still be used to provide supplementary information for financial decision-makers.

-## Future Work
+## Further Code Improvements and Future Work

-Code needs to be better structured:

-Detailed analysis of feature importance has now revealed.
-One may now be able to further improve the performances by removing features that are not important and focusing only on those that are.
+This project was my first one on regression analysis and started in mid-September 2020 and continued for about six weeks.
+After finishing finishing the current write-up, I noticed that the initial version of the can be better structured.
+Such structure and stylish improvements will be made in future versions to have a more elegant code.

+As mentioned earlier, the original data set contains text features, such as description of the property and amenities, that can be expected to have some predictive value.
+Performing sentiment analysis to utilize that value is a possible future work.

 ### Further Readings
 XGBoost: <br/>